philsturgeon/phil.tech/source/2017-01-26-graphql-vs-rest-caching.html.markdown

 Whenever you mentioning caching and speed, somebody will descend from the rafters screaming "Caching should not be used for performance!"
 Erf.

 Correct, caching should not be implemented to "make the endpoint load faster", because no matter how fast the cache implementation returns, unless the cache is warmed it is still going to have that initial slow load.
-Doing a slow thing once, then doing that same thing quicker after, is no good for those suffering the initial slow one request.
+Doing a slow thing once, then doing that same thing quicker after, is no good for those suffering the initial slow request.

 API developers should always attempt to optimize endpoints to perform quickly, making sure data is structured intelligently, in a way that is quick to query, has optimized indexes, using no computed values (or are computed ahead of time, etc.).